kimkyeongnam/Project-Study/README.md

 # Kyeongnam Kim<sub> @kimkyeongnam</sub>

 ### 🎓 Education
-* Undergraduate student in Dept. of Software, Sejong University (2017 ~)<br>
+* Undergraduate student in Dept. of Software, Sejong University (2017.03 ~)<br>
-* Expected date of graduation: 08.2021
+* Expected date of graduation: 2021.08

 ### I am...
-* Interested in Machine Learning, Automation technology and Natural Language Processing, etc...
+* Interested in Machine Learning, Automation technology, Natural Language Processing and Block Chain, etc...
 * Love to challenge new things in any field
 * Want to work in a big place like Silicon Valley!
 * You can check my CV [here](https://www.notion.so/kkyy0126/Kyeongnam-Kim-f68fd56eda8c475592e1346b4f383ae3)